Computing Evolutionarily Stable Strategies in Multiplayer Games: Algorithm

 While we have presented the algorithm just for the 3-player case, it extends naturally to $n > 3$ players.
-The main difference is that $g_i(\mathbf{p})$ in Algorithm~\ref{al:sne} will involve a product of $n-1$ variables instead of 2.
+The main difference is that $g_i(\mathbf{p})$ in Algorithm~\ref{al:sne-support-qcp} will involve a product of $n-1$ variables instead of 2.
 We can convert these expressions to equivalent expressions that are quadratic by introducing auxiliary variables.
 For example for $n = 4$, we can set $p_{12} = p_1 p_2$, $p_{123} = p_{12}p_3$, etc. Thus the programs will have more variables, but they will remain quadratic and can be solved as a QCP with Gurobi's nonconvex quadratic solver.
-The QCQP solved in Algorithm~\ref{al:ess-qcqp} will remain quadratic for $n > 3$ players, since the multilinear payoffs $U(\cdots)$ will still be quadratic in $\mathbf{y}$ for a given $\mathbf{x}.$ In particular, we have
+The first-level mixed-mutant test remains quadratic for $n>3$ players.
+However, the full ESS test requires additional higher-level comparisons analogous to Algorithm~\ref{al:ess-level2-qcqp}.
+These higher-level tests involve higher-degree polynomial objectives, which can be reformulated as QCQPs using auxiliary product variables.
+For example, the first-level mixed-mutant test minimizes